Noroff-FEU-Assignments/project-exam-2-pnbakken/README.md

 #### Issues

-The flipping tag input is still acting screwy.
+The flippin tag input is still acting screwy.
 It adds and displays tags, that persist through an edit, but deleting more than one tag causes mayhem

+### v0.6.6

+Change app sidebar layout on mobile.
+Need to implement hide/show function